jipp3r/nddspiro.R/README.md

 ## License

-This project is licensed under the GPL-3 License
+This project is licensed under the GPL3 license

 ## Acknowledgments